bml-research/Labcourses/cloning/cloning.md

 The PCR program is as follows:
-- 1 min 95ºC denaturation
+- 15 min 95ºC denaturation (this is required to activate VWR TAQ)
 - 30 cycles of:
-    - 1 min 95ºC denaturation
+    - 15 seq 95ºC denaturation
-    - 1 min 55ºC annealing
+    - 45 seq 55ºC annealing
-    - 1 min 72ºC extension
+    - 90 seq 72ºC extension
 - 7 min 72ºC extension
 - ∞ at 4ºC